floydhub/floyd-docs/docs/guides/workspace.md

 ### Config File Generator

-If you are interested in sharing and making your experiment reproducible, you can use the Config File Generator for this purpose.
-This feature will automatically create the related [floyd config file](/floyd_config.md) to reproduce the current Workspace session setup.
-Coupling this feature with the [Run on FloydHub button](./run_on_floydhub_button.md) will make your experiment increadibly easy to share.
+If you are interested in sharing and making your workspace reproducible, you can use the Config File Generator for this.
+This feature will automatically generate a [floyd config file](/floyd_config.md) to reproduce the current Workspace session setup.
+This along with the [Run on FloydHub button](./run_on_floydhub_button.md) will make your projects increadibly easy to share.

 ![confi file generator](../img/workspace/config.png)